jsjutzi/rust-zero-backend/README.md

 cargo test
 ```

-These planned contributions and enhancements were planned but are currently paused indefinitely due to time constraints:
+These planned contributions and enhancements are currently paused indefinitely due to time constraints:

     1. Implementation of load testing
     2. Implementation of expiration mechanism for Idempotency keys.